moonwho101/DungeonStomp/README.md

 ## Newer Versions
 * Dungeon Stomp for DirectX12 is here https://github.com/moonwho101/DungeonStompDirectX12
 * Dungeon Stomp for DirectX11 is here https://github.com/moonwho101/DungeonStompDirectX11PixelShader
+* Dungeon Stomp for Vulkan, a work in progress, is avaiable  [Dungeon Stomp Vulkan](https://github.com/moonwho101/DungeonStompVulkan).

 ## Dungeon Stomp DirectX7

+Run DungeonStomp.exe from the bin directory to try the game (will run under Windows 10 & 11).

 Dungeon Stomp is a DirectX 3D dungeon game that uses Direct3D, DirectInput and DirectSound.
 Dungeon Stomp was started it 2001.
 The first beta was released in Aug of 2002.
 It is now 2021 - This is an updated version compiled with a more modern compiler.